dbsolnit/Karenic-B-prime/cf-Biao-Min.md

 # The Biao Min Case

-Biao Min (Mienic: Solnit 1985), provides a parallel case of checked syllables merging with nonchecked when conditioned by voiced initials, but not unvoiced.
+Biao Min Mienic: [Solnit 1985](https://github.com/dbsolnit/Karenic-B-prime/blob/main/references.md#solnit-1985), provides a parallel case of checked syllables merging with nonchecked when conditioned by voiced initials, but not unvoiced.

 \*-p t > -n